xxyyffyeah/xxyyffyeah.github.io/_pages/about.md

 Hi!
 It's Yifan.
 I'm currently a graduate student working towards my Master of Science (M.S.) degree in Information Management at University of Illinois at Urbana-Champaign.
 My research interests include `Vision Language Model, LLM agents, Prompt optimization and 3D Reconstrcution`.

-I am currently engaged in research on `Large Language Model Agents` under the guidance of [Prof. Haohan Wang](https://haohanwang.github.io/) in the DREAM Lab at the University of Illinois Urbana-Champaign.
+I am currently engaged in research on `Coginitive VLM` and `Large Language Model Agents` under the guidance of [Prof. James M. Rehg](https://rehg.org/) and [Prof. Haohan Wang](https://haohanwang.github.io/) at the University of Illinois Urbana-Champaign.
 My research journey began during my undergraduate studies at ShanghaiTech University, where I earned a B.Eng. in Computer Science.
 There, I had the opportunity to work on `Microscopic 3D Reconstruction` in the AMNR Lab with [Prof. Song Liu](https://sist.shanghaitech.edu.cn/liusong_en/main.htm).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.